 Under the same ownership category fall self-directed defined contribution plans, self-directed Keogh plan accounts, and Section 457 deferred compensation plan accounts.

 Deposit accounts owned by two or more people are categorized as joint accounts.
 These are insured up to $250,000 per account owner.
 So two owners would be insured up to $500,000, and three owners would be insured up to $750,000.

 The FDIC insures each ownership category up to $250,000 per bank, per account owner.

 These financial products are not covered by FDIC insurance:

-Bear in mind that although FDIC insurance does not cover the loss of U.S. treasury bills, bonds, or notes, these investments are covered by the U.S. government.
+Bear in mind that although FDIC insurance does not cover the loss of U.S. treasury bills, bonds, or notes, these investments are guaranteed by the U.S. government.

-This is where it gets a tiny bit complicated.
-FDIC insurance covers each account owner for up to $250,000.
-For example, if you share a savings account with your spouse and there is $700,000 in it, each of you will be covered for up to $250,000 for the loss of that account, for a total recovery of $500,000.
+FDIC insurance covers each account owner up to $250,000.
+So if you share a savings account with your spouse and there is $700,000 in it, each of you will be covered for up to $250,000 for the loss of that account, for a total recovery of $500,000.

 If your financial institution fails and it is FDIC insured, there is no reason to panic.
 Since January 1, 1934, the first day FDIC insurance was in effect, no depositor has lost a single penny of insured funds due to bank failure.
 That's a pretty impressive track record and a good reason to make sure your bank is FDIC insured.

 We recommend comparing high-yield savings account options to ensure the account you're selecting is the best fit for you.
 To make your search easier, here's a short list of standout accounts.